 Cons: Depending on the size and make of your slab, seams may be visible.

 What is it?
-Like granite and other natural stones, soapstone is sourced from a quarry.
-It’s primarily made up of mineral talc, giving the stone its famous milky, matte texture and typically comes in off-white or gray tones.
+Like granite and other natural stones, this one is sourced from a quarry.
+It’s primarily made up of mineral talc, which gives the material its famous milky, matte texture, and typically comes in off-white or gray tones.

-Pros: This hardy material is loved for its incredibly smooth surface, which is not likely to crack under extreme weight and does not scratch easily.
+Pros: This hardy material is prized for its incredibly smooth surface, which is not likely to crack under extreme weight and does not scratch easily.

 What is it?
-Like quartz, solid surface countertops are man-made (it’s comprised primarily of acrylic, polyester resins, and marble dust), non-porous, and were designed to mimic the look and feel of natural stone.
-Swanstone and Corian are the two leading brands that sell solid surface countertops.
+Like quartz, this option is man-made (it’s comprised primarily of acrylic, polyester resins, and marble dust), nonporous, and designed to mimic the look and feel of natural stone.
+Swanstone and Corian are the two leading brands.

-Pros: Stain-resistant, strong, and easy to repair, this study option is a dream if you have little ones running around but want to achieve an elevated aesthetic.
-Though it is not real stone, compared to laminate, solid surface countertops more closely resemble the look of high-end materials like marble and granite.
+Pros: Stain-resistant, strong, and easy to repair, this sturdy material is a dream for young families.
+Compared to laminate, solid surface countertops more closely resemble the look of high-end materials like marble and granite.

-Cons: Solid surface counters are not eco-friendly (as they’re made almost completely of non-renewable resources) and are seriously heavy, so be sure to hire a qualified contractor to have them properly installed.
+Cons: Solid surface counters are not eco-friendly, as they’re made almost completely of nonrenewable resources.
+They’re also extremely heavy, so be sure to hire a qualified contractor to have them properly installed.

-Care: Use a standard dish rag or microfiber cloth to wipe down with mild dish soap and water.
+Care: Use a standard dishrag or microfiber cloth to wipe them down with mild soap and water.

 What is it?
-A longtime favorite amongst chefs and serious cooks, steel counters are a reliable option for those who spend most of their time in the kitchen or want to achieve a polished, contemporary look.
+A longtime favorite among chefs and serious cooks, this metal is a reliable option for those who spend most of their time in the kitchen or want an ultra-contemporary look.

-Cons: Though it might seem virtually indestructible, note that it’s not immune to dents or scratches.
+Cons: Although it might seem virtually indestructible, it’s not immune to dents or scratches.

-Care: While certain manufacturers do make dedicated stainless steel cleaners, washing your counter down with water and a little dish soap should do.
+Care: Wash it down with water and a little dish soap.
 Buff dry to prevent any water spots or streaks from forming.